Applying for a Grant

 - 24 000 euros for doctoral thesis

-- 28 000 for post doctoral research.A grant awarded for one-year full-time work covers the personal expenditures of the individual (20 309 euros).
+- 28 000 for post doctoral research.A grant awarded for one-year full-time work covers the personal expenditures of the individual (at least 20 309 euros).
 In addition it covers for normal expenditures, regular travel, equipment and working space costs and the statutory social security (about 15 % of the grant, organized by Mela).

 Six-month grants are intended for full time work during six months and require the grantee to take a leave from other salaried work (12 00 for doctoral thesis and 14 000 for post-doctoral research).

-Research funding for a researcher returning to Finland after post-doctoral research abroad is called a homing grant and is worth 50 000 euros.
+Research funding for an independent researcher returning to Finland after post-doctoral research abroad is called a homing grant and is worth 50 000 euros.
 The grant must be applied for no later than one year after arrival in Finland.
+The grant is intended for the establishment of a research team.
+The homing grant can also be used partly as an applicant’s working grant.

 Grants concerning the field of science are mainly awarded for full time work (anything from 1–12 months).
 If the grant is not applied for full time work, but in addition of other funded work the duration can be marked as ‘’0’’ when filling in the application form.